nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Patient Record**: A collection of patient's personal and medical information.
 This includes, but is not limited to, name, contact number, email, address, allergies, injuries sustained.
 * **Appointment**: A scheduled session between the healthcare provider and patient for medical consultation or treatment.
-This is marked in the AddressBook by the time, location and patient.
+This is marked in the AddressBook by the time, date and patient.
 * **Schedule**: A list of all patients' appointments, displaying the date and time and location of the appointments.
 * **Tag**: A label applied to a patient record, used to categorise and highlight specific medical information, such as allergies or conditions.
 * **Medical History**: Documentation of patient's past illnesses, treatments, surgeries and other medical related information.
 * **Inactive Client**: A client who is no longer receiving care or whose records have not been accessed in a significant amount of time
+* **Allergy**: A known medical condition or sensitivity that a client has to specific substances or environmental factors (e.g., certain foods, medications, pollen).
+This information is recorded in the client’s profile to help healthcare providers avoid potential triggers and deliver appropriate care during visits.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**